outoftime/pocket_stuffer/README.md

 ## Contributing

 Contributions are welcome!
-This is a weekend project and there's plenty more that can be done with it.
+This is a weekend project and there's plenty more that can be done with it (like a logout link).
 Just fork it and make a pull request.

 ## License